 - Check calipers – Floating calipers should be free to move laterally.

-- Check rotor wear – In excess of 1mm requires resurfacing, more than 2mm replace.
+- Check rotor wear – In excess of 1mm requires resurfacing, more than 2mm requires replacement.

 - Check park brake tension – Lube mechanical cables and check for EPB fault codes.